AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-cannot-create-with-advanced-workflow.md

 ---
-title: "Proofs: Cannot create a proof with Advanced Workflow from a SharePoint document"
+title: 'Proofs: Cannot create a proof with Advanced Workflow from a SharePoint document'
-description: "When a user attempts to create a proof with an Advanced Workflow from a SharePoint document, the proof does not generate, and the user sees a Proof failed to generate message."
+description: When a user attempts to create a proof with an Advanced Workflow from a SharePoint document, the proof does not generate, and the user sees a Proof failed to generate message.
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: 662dc871-5ca5-40d4-938c-ba2ad005c66a
 ---
 # Proofs: Cannot create a proof with [!UICONTROL Advanced Workflow] from a [!DNL SharePoint] document

 >[!NOTE]